 Budget and Quantity

 It’s pretty hard to get started brainstorming without knowing how much money you have to spend on the favors and how many you are going to need.
 After all, you wouldn’t want to fall in love with an idea that is way out of your budget.
 Once you have a total budget figured out, divide it by the number of guests you have attending.
 What may seem like a very large favor budget may come with pretty big limits when you do the math.
 A budget of $500 for 225 guests comes to $2.22 each.
-If you’re budget it tight to start with, say $100 for 150 guests, you’re going to need to be especially creative.
+If you’re budget, it tight to start with, say $100 for 150 guests, you’re going to need to be exceptionally creative.
 Make sure you factor in tax and potential shipping charges when looking at favors.
 These extra charges could mean the difference between staying on budget or breaking it.

 The Search for Ideas

 Do some brainstorming and research to come up with a few possible ideas.
 Take a look at the ideas in our Favors section of the site, bridal and craft magazines, party stores, and your favorite hobby supply store.
 Favors can be edible or inedible, such as cookies, cupcakes, candies, soda, picture frames, flower seed packets, and so on.
 Either take a quick photo with your camera of the items as you find them (cell phones are great for this!) or tear out the magazine page and put it in your planning folder.